Progress Toward Understanding Baryon Resonances: Recent Results in the Spectroscopy of Light-Quark Baryons

 \subsubsection{Photoproduction of $K$~Mesons}

-Photoproduction of open strangeness, in particular in the reactions $\gamma p\to K^+Y~(Y = \Sigma^0,\,\Lambda)$, has received much attention recently because a true complete experiment appears feasible.
-None of the current experimental facilities employs a recoil polarimeter, but the parity-violating nonleptonic weak decay of the hyperon (self-analyzing particle) still provides access to the polarization of the recoiling baryon.
+Production of open strangeness, particularly in the $\gamma p\to K^+Y~(Y = \Sigma^0,\,\Lambda)$ channels, has received much attention recently since a true complete experiment appears feasible.
+None of the current experimental facilities employs a recoil polarimeter, but the parity-violating weak decay of the hyperon (self-analyzing particle) still provides access to the polarization of the recoiling baryon.

 The differential cross sections for the reactions $\gamma p\to K^+\Lambda$ and $\gamma p\to K^+\Sigma^0$ were measured with good statistics at JLab using the CLAS detector, e.g.~\cite{Bradford:2005pt,McCracken:2009ra,Dey:2010hh}, at ELSA using the SAPHIR detector~\cite{Glander:2003jw}, at GRAAL~\cite{Lleres:2007tx}, and, in the forward region, at LEPS~\cite{Sumihama:2005er}.
 The reactions $\gamma p\to K^0\Sigma^+$ and $\gamma p\to K^{\ast 0}\Sigma^+$ were studied at CLAS~\cite{Hleiqawi:2007ad}, CBELSA/TAPS~\cite{Castelijns:2007qt,Nanova:2008kr,Ewald:2011gw}, and SAPHIR~\cite{Lawall:2005np}.
 Recent measurements of the beam-recoil observables, $C_{x,\,z}$ at CLAS~\cite{Bradford:2006ba} and $O_{x,\,z}$ at GRAAL~\cite{Lleres:2008em}, in $\gamma p\to K^+Y$ mark an important step toward complete experiments for these reactions.
 Despite the use of an unpolarized target at GRAAL, values for the target asymmetry $T$ could also be extracted for energies below 1.5~GeV~\cite{Lleres:2008em}.